leroy-merlin-br/mongolid-laravel/README.md

 namespace App;

 use Illuminate\Contracts\Auth\Authenticatable;
-use Mongolid\Laravel\MongolidModel;
+use Mongolid\Laravel\Model;

-class User extends MongolidModel implements Authenticatable {
+class User extends Model implements Authenticatable
+{
     /**
      * The database collection used by the model.